Tennis Arm or Tennis Elbow

 In some rare cases, the above treatment options are not sufficient and surgery must take place.
 This only occurs, however, if the condition has existed for more than six months and conservative treatments have been shown to have no effect.
 Surgery will also take place in the event that the muscle or tendon is torn.

-Damaged sections of the tendon and inflamed tendon tissue will be removed during surgery and the tendon will be reset.
+Damaged sections of the tendon and inflamed tendon tissue will be removed during surgery and the will be reset.
 In order to prevent pain transmission, targeted nerve pathways can also be severed in isolated cases.
 Three months after surgery, the elbow can be put under strong load again.
 It is recommended that, depending on the method of operating, the elbow should be kept still for around two weeks prior to surgery; if necessary, a plaster cast can be used.
 Afterwards, little by little, the joints can then be put under light strain.